Tag Archives: Ellen van Neerven

 The first of the next three lines – lines starting with ‘don’t’ – adds to the list, and locates the poem as part of the current long-running conversation about 26 January, a conversation that ranges from Stan Grant’s Australia Day and the Twitter hashtag #ChangetheDate, and so carries with it a whiff of acrimony, a suggestion perhaps that the poem so far is making demands in the spirit of what is being called ‘cancel culture’, what an open letter to Harpers Magazine signed by 150 luminaries called ‘the intolerant climate that has set in on all sides’: use the language that I am specifying here or … But then, in my reading, there’s a turn away from that tone: ‘don’t shy away from telling the truth’ could still mean ‘my truth’, but it would be a stretch.
 The remainder of this section moves further away with ‘don’t say”no worries” … don’t say “we’re full”‘.
 Although the language is still about what the speaker wants us to say or not say, these are no longer instructions on how to clean up our language.
 The first is an exhortation against complacency; the second quotes a battle of slogans about asylum seekers and gives it tremendous metaphorical power: ‘say “we’re open”‘ surely is an appeal to the reader to open himself up to possibility, to other people’s reality, specifically the reality of Indigenous lives.

 And the final couplet brings it home: ‘call yourself an ally / call yourself a mate’.
-The speaker isn’t calling on us for compliance, but for active allyship (is that a word?), and then, and this is the thing that lodged in my brain and made me go back to the poem, to be a mate, with all the associations of that word.
+The speaker isn’t calling on us for compliance, but for active allyship, and then, and this is the thing that lodged in my brain and made me go back to the poem, to be a mate, with all the associations of that word.
 We started out with card games, we stopped off at the problematic national day and what Wikipedia says (here) may be white Australia’s national motto, and we end with mateship.
 This isn’t about getting the words right or conforming to the current demands of wokeness: it’s an appeal for decency and an implied offer of friendship.
 An ally can retain a sense of superiority; not a mate.

 For me this poem is a lesson in the value of slow reading.
 Skimmed, there’s not a lot to it that you haven’t heard at a hundred demonstrations.
 Taken meditatively, it pierces the heart.